cantaloupe-project/cantaloupe/UPGRADING.md

     * `GraphicsMagickProcessor.path_to_binaries`
     * `KakaduDemoProcessor.path_to_binaries`
     * `ImageMagickProcessor.path_to_binaries`
+5. Rename the `extra_iiif2_information_response_keys()` delegate method to `extra_iiif_information_response_keys()`.
-5. The `X-IIIF-ID` reverse proxy header is no longer supported.
+6. The `X-IIIF-ID` reverse proxy header is no longer supported.
 Use `X-Forwarded-ID` instead.
-6. Purge your derivative cache.
+7. Purge your derivative cache.
-7. If you were using the `processor.metadata.preserve` key, you will need to use the new `metadata()` delegate method instead.
+8. If you were using the `processor.metadata.preserve` key, you will need to use the new `metadata()` delegate method instead.
-8. KakaduDemoProcessor is no longer available.
+9. KakaduDemoProcessor is no longer available.
 If you were using it, you must switch to either OpenJpegProcessor or KakaduNativeProcessor.

 ## 4.0.x → 4.1